-FLY BETTER ORTNETE CHOOL Katoa, Ka Ora is the speed management plan for Auckland roads In te reo Māori, Katoa means 'everyone'.
+Katoa, Ka Ora is the speed management plan for Auckland roads In te reo Māori, Katoa means 'everyone'.
 Ka ora broadly means to be alive, well and safe.
 Together, it means that everyone is alive and safe.
 It is both the name, and the vision of our plan, because everyone using our roads deserves to get home safely.
+What is the Tāmaki Makaurau Transport Safety Governance Group?
+Katoa, Ka Ora is led by Auckland Transport and overseen by the Tāmaki Makaurau Transport Safety Governance Group.
+The group is made up of nine organisations that are committed to working together to achieve a vision of a transport system in Auckland where no-one is killed or seriously injured by 2050.